Consensys/UniversalToken/README.md

 }
 ```

-NB: [ERC1400RawERC20](contracts/token/ERC20/ERC1400RawERC20.sol) has been created in case ERC20 backwards retrocompatibility is required, but not the partitions.
+NB: [ERC1400RawERC20](contracts/token/ERC20/ERC1400RawERC20.sol) has been created in case ERC20 retrocompatibility is required, but not the partitions.

 ## Quick start: How to test the contract?